Our Plan to Address the Digital Inequities and Advance Digital Inclusion

 Digital Inclusion Community-based Survey

 Understanding the digital divide landscape is critical before developing any strategies or action plans.
-The City’s Technology & Innovation Commission (TIC) conducted a community-based digital inclusion survey to assess how Long Beach residents are currently accessing the Internet and the barriers they face to connect to Internet services.
+The City’s Technology and Innovation Commission (TIC) conducted a community-based digital inclusion survey to assess how Long Beach residents are currently accessing the Internet and the barriers they face to connect to Internet services.
 The survey was provided in the four languages covered under the City’s Language Access Policy which includes English, Khmer, Spanish and Tagalog.
 The survey was distributed at local community hubs around Long Beach.
 The summary report includes strategic recommendations for advancing digital inclusion efforts citywide.
 The survey analysis and recommendations will be incorporated into the development of the Roadmap.

-2018 International Digital Inclusion Week
+Digital Inclusion Week

 - Facebook Live at Mark Twain Neighborhood Library: City staff hosted a Facebook Live on October 16, 2018 at the Mark Twain Neighborhood Library.
 During the Facebook Live, the Project Lead partnered with the Librarian to showcase the resources and services the Mark Twain Neighborhood Library provides for the community.
 The Facebook Live reached 3,873 people and had close to 1,300 video views.

-See the Digital Inclusion Community Forum Report.
+- See the Digital Inclusion Initiative Factsheet English.

 Citywide Fiber Network Infrastructure